Lathyrus tuberosus: Nutritional value

 The delicious taste of the tubers is widely reported.
 The tuber contains 16-20 % starch, 5% sugar and 10-12 % protein.
 Proteins consist of the amino acids glutamine, arginine and asparagine.
-Furthermore α-amino-8-oxaly-amino-butyric acid and lathyrogenic substances could be found in the plant.
+Furthermore, α-amino-8-oxaly-amino-butyric acid and lathyrogenic substances could be found in the plant.
 Vitamin C contents of 161.25 mg/100 g in the aboveground biomass were observed.
 That amount of ascorbic acid is approximately twice as high as the reference daily intake and three times higher than the vitamin C content of lemons.
 Calcium amounts are almost twice as high as in cow milk.

-Some wild varieties containing oxalyldiaminopropionic acid can be toxic if consumed in larger amounts for example by animals.

 Diversification of agroecosystems

 Lathyrus tuberosus is a multi-purpose plant.
 The leaves and the tubers are edible and rich in vitamins.
 It belongs to the plant family of Leguminosae, plants which do biological fixation of nitrogen.
 Hence L tuberosus increases soil fertility.
-Moreover its flowers are pollinated by bees.
+Moreover, its flowers are pollinated by bees.
 Because of these plant features, L tuberosus can be used to increase biodiversity in agroecosystems.
 Since tuber development takes several years, the plant would be well suitable for permaculture.